exiton0x/bypass_v20_chrome_cookies/README.md

 - Easy to use

 # Installation
 Make sure you have **Rust** installed.
-If not, you can install it via this website: [rust](https://www.rust-lang.org/fr/tools/install)
+If not, you can install it via this website [rust](https://www.rust-lang.org/fr/tools/install):
 ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```